 Why SMART goals are just the start

-So now you know how to create goals for your business that will get you off to the perfect start in 2018.
+So now you know how to create goals for your business that will get you off to the perfect start this year.
 Hurrah!

 What happens next is up to you.
 You can do what we all do so often and let those goals gather dust for the rest of the year, lost and forgotten.